jmsdnns/blag/content/history/wild-man-adams/index.md

 State governments up and down the coast loved it, especially New Jersey, Connecticut, and Virginia.
 Thomas Jefferson even used it as a template for the Declaration of Independence.
 Britain was livid.
 They responded with a military occupation of Boston.
 Believe it or not, that did not have the calming effect Britain was hoping for.

 Paraphrasing Propagandhi, the sons weren't swayed by brass rings or by penalties.
-The made a promise to each other to never sell out to the crown, who they saw as murderers and thieves.
+They made a promise to each other to never sell out to the crown, who they saw as murderers and thieves.

 {{< youtube BYK0I7mmS4Q >}}